San Francisco Gay Men's Chorus: Achievements

 SFGMC has performed in Australia, Canada and across the United States, in such venues as Carnegie Hall in New York City, Kennedy Center in Washington, D.C., the Sydney Town Hall, Jay Pritzker Pavilion in Chicago and Salle Wilfrid-Pelletier in Montreal.
 The Chorus has appeared and collaborated with numerous celebrities and arts organizations, including: San Francisco Symphony, Berkeley Symphony Orchestra, San Francisco Opera, Marin Opera, Opera By The Bay (Sausalito), San Francisco Ballet, The Women's Philharmonic, the Community Women's Orchestra, the Bay Area Rainbow Symphony, Holly Near, Deborah Voigt, Lisa Vroman, Carol Channing, Michael Feinstein, Florence Henderson, Nell Carter, Megan Mullally, Sir Ian McKellen, Alan Cumming, Kristin Chenoweth, Sharon Gless, BD Wong, Cris Williamson, Joan Rivers, Nichelle Nichols, Barbara Cook, Julie Newmar, Armistead Maupin, Jennifer Holliday, Stephen Schwartz, Deke Sharon, Mark Etheredge, Beach Blanket Babylon, Matt Alber, Andrew Lippa, Laura Benanti, and Patti LuPone.

-In January 2011, with the appointment of new Artistic Director Dr. Tim Seelig, SFGMC has seen a significant increase in its membership ranks, audiences, and non profit size.
-For the first time in several years, the chorus sold out Davies Symphony Hall for its April 2011 concert: Words.
-Subsequent 2012 and 2013 concerts at Davies and other venues also saw very strong attendance numbers.
-In December 2013 the chorus returned to the War Memorial Opera House after a long absence.
-SFGMC was invited to Los Angeles in the summer of 2014 as guests of the Gay Men's Chorus of Los Angeles for a special joint performance of I Am Harvey Milk at Walt Disney Concert Hall.
+SFGMC was invited to Los Angeles in the summer of 2014 as guests of the Gay Men's Chorus of Los Angeles for a combined performance of I Am Harvey Milk at Walt Disney Concert Hall.

-Following the performance of I Am Harvey Milk in Los Angeles, SFGMC launched its 37th season, "Journey", which included three sold-out holiday shows at the Nourse Theater (Dancers, Prancers & Vixens), two nights at Davies Symphony Hall (Passion) and three Pride weekend concerts (Elton: The Sing-Along).
-For Dancers, Prancers & Vixens, the Chorus premiered a new work titled "New Year's Carol," with music by Ola Gjeilo and words by Charles Anthony Silvestri.
-Passion included the Bay Area premiere of Jake Heggie's "For a Look or a Touch" opera and the world premiere of James Eakin's "#twitterlieder: 15 Tweets in 3 Acts," with words by Charles Anthony Silvestri.
-A recording of Passion was released on July 7, 2015.

-In January 2019, the Chorus announced that it was purchasing the former Baha'i Center at 170 Valencia Street, and intends to turn it into the National LGBTQ Center for the Arts.
+In January 2019, the Chorus announced it would purchase the former Baha'i Center at 170 Valencia Street, intending to convert it into the National LGBTQ Center for the Arts.

 In June 2019, to mark the 50th anniversary of the Stonewall Riots, sparking the start of the modern LGBTQ rights movement, Queerty named The SFGMC one of the Pride50 trailblazers “who actively ensure society remains moving towards equality, acceptance and dignity for all queer people.